 If you run a business that is physically located somewhere, this is pretty straightforward.
 You advertise to people in your area.
 But if you run a web business of some kind, which people can sign up with from all over the world, test where your Facebook campaign is most successful.

 Is your product or service closely tied to specific interests?
 If so, define what people who may like you are interested in and target them.

 - Decide which ad type to use

 Facebook offers several different types of ads.
-The most popular and most affordable are marketplace ads, which include ads to external websites, page post ads, sponsored stories and Facebook objects.
-These different ad types have different benefits.
+The different ad types have different benefits.
 Choose the ones that suits your overall goals.

 Again, the best option is probably to run several ad types to see which ones attract most clicks and generate best results for your business.
 If you already are active on Facebook, you can have a number of ad formats in your campaign.